 Avelino & Hartlaub’s primary practice areas include: Real Estate; Wills, Trusts and Estates; Elder Law; Corporate Law; Land Use & Zoning; and Litigation.
 While the scope of the firm’s services is wide, a key differentiator of the new firm is the insight, dedication to excellence, and commitment to client service within each area.

-Avelino & Hartlaub, LLC has offices in Summit, at 47 River Road, and in Manhattan at 928 Broadway, Suite 1105.
+Avelino & Hartlaub, LLC has offices in Summit, at 47 River Road, and in Manhattan at 11 Park Place, Suite 1715.
 For more information, including a free and private consultation, call 908-273-5730 or contact firstname.lastname@example.org.